jimhigson/oboe.js/writing/main/5_Implementation.md

 Automated testing
 -----------------

-Automated testing improves what can be written, not just making what is written more reliable.
-Tests deal with the problem of "irreducible complexity" - when a program is made out of parts whose correct behaviour cannot be observed without all of the program.
-Allows smaller units to be verified before verifying the whole.

 ![**The test pyramid**.
 Relying on the assumption that verification of small parts provides a solid base from which to compose system-level behaviours.
 A Lot of testing is done on the low-level components of the